mohalotaibii77-ctrl/Silo/Silo-system/backend/PAYMENT_WORKFLOW.md

 └─────────────────────────────────────────────────────────────┘
 ```

+> **Important:** Order acceptance/rejection happens on the delivery partner's device (tablet/phone at the restaurant), NOT in the POS system.
+Orders only reach the POS after being accepted externally, arriving with `in_progress` status ready for kitchen preparation.

 **Key Points:**
+- **Acceptance happens externally** - Restaurant accepts/rejects on partner's device, not in POS
+- Orders arrive at POS as `in_progress` (already accepted)
 - Delivery partner handles **ALL** customer payments
 - Restaurant doesn't track per-order payment collection
 - Payment status is always `app_payment` for API orders